curiousdilip/curiousdilip/readme.md

 ## About Me

 - I am a frontend web developer with 1.5 years of experience (professional + freelance), I'm very passionate about technology and computers.
 I am reliable, can work in a team, and can learn quickly my interests are in frontend web development.
 In my free time, I enjoy music, gaming, and reading.
 As well, I love to travel and see new places and meet new people.
-- I’m currently learning Javascript.
+- I’m currently learning ReactJs.

 ## Tech/Software Stack